Neutrality of money: Views and counterviews

+The Austrian school of economics also rejects the theory of the neutrality of money, arguing that the money newly created by Central Banks (through the Open market operation system), or by primary banks (through Fractional-reserve banking system), is always given first to some specific branches of the economy, as in the construction segment, or agriculture, causing those segments that first receive money not to be affected by the price inflation (as the Austrian school also claims that printed and effectively distributed money (M1) causes price inflation).

 Reasons for departure from superneutrality

 Even if money is neutral, so that the level of the money supply at any time has no influence on real magnitudes, money could still be non-superneutral: the growth rate of the money supply could affect real variables.
 A rise in the monetary growth rate, and the resulting rise in the inflation rate, lead to a decline in the real return on narrowly defined (zero-nominal-interest-bearing) money.
 Therefore, people choose to re-allocate their asset holdings away from money (that is, there is a decrease in real money demand) and into real assets such as goods inventories or even productive assets.
 The shift in money demand can affect the supply of loanable funds, and the combined changes in the nominal interest rate and the inflation rate may leave real interest rates changed from previously.
 If so, real expenditure on physical capital and durable consumer goods can be affected.